Save up to 25%… Shop Our Birthday Sale Now!

 In fact, a patent filed by Paul Stamets (see example 9) estimated that myceliated grain contains 60-70% grain.

 Secondly, the majority of the research literature is based on the mushroom (fruiting body).
 While there is a large body of research on mycelium, almost all of this is based on pure mycelium made through liquid fermentation.
-Liquid fermentation grows the mycelium in a liquid medium instead of a grain substrate.
-The liquid can then be drained off at the end of the growing process leaving just pure mycelium.
+Liquid fermentation grows the mycelium biomass in a liquid medium instead of a grain substrate.
+The liquid can then be drained off at the end of the growing process, leaving just pure mycelium.

 If you are someone who is trying to avoid grains (allergies, paleo, keto, etc.), you may be inadvertently consuming grains without knowing it.